NOAA-EMC/hpc-stack/docs/source/hpc-install.rst

 To install the HPC-Stack via Singularity container, first install the Singularity package according to the `Singularity Installation Guide <https://sylabs.io/guides/3.2/user-guide/installation.html#>`_.
 This will include the installation of dependencies and the installation of the Go programming language.
 SingularityCE Version 3.7 or above is recommended.

 .. warning::
-   Docker containers can only be run with root privileges, and users cannot have root privileges on HPC computers.
+   Docker containers can only be run with root privileges, and users cannot have root privileges on HPC's.
 Therefore, it is not possible to build the HPC-Stack inside a Docker container on an HPC system.
 A Docker image may be pulled, but it must be run inside a container such as Singularity.
 Docker can, however, be used to build the HPC-Stack on a *local* system.

 Build and Run the Container